bradproctor/paperstack/README.md

 a specific page with the `setPage` function.

 ### To Do
-- `setPage` function still needs work to smooth up the animation.
 - Work on styling to get it to fit into a container a bit more nicely
 - Publish to NPM